Dero1014/FlapClone/README.md

 # FlapClone
-Making a flappy bird clone
+A clone of Flappy Bird.